 Then, how about the bucket company strategy?

-Can you leave the profits in the company rather than pay a dividend to the individuals?
+That’s a massive saving!
+So, can you leave the profits in the company rather than pay a dividend to the individuals?

 In short – yes, you can.
-However, this means that the company will have retained earnings which can expose it to risks.
+However, this means that the company will have retained earnings, which can expose it to risks.
 In situations where the company may have legal action taken against it, the claimant can go after all retained profits of the company from previous years.
 This is why it’s best to distribute the earnings from time to time.
 This is to prevent exposure and risk.

 BUT.. (there’s always a but)